-Then, boom, I was out the door and charging head-long back into summer.
+Then, boom, I was out the door and charging head-long back into Oklahoma summer.

-Now, at the time, I assumed that Mom knew what she was doing, whenever she doctored skinned knees, elbows, headbones and toes.
+Now, way back then, I assumed that Mom knew what she was doing, whenever she was doctoring my skinned knees, elbows, headbones and toes.

-And if I’d had a bottle of Mercurochrome last week when I was doing battle with the stupid stockade fence, I would have painted it on many bleeding parts of my old, round body.
+And, last week, if I’d had a bottle of Mercurochrome when I was doing battle with the stupid stockade fence, I would have painted it on the many bleeding parts of my old, round body.